alex314159/ib-re-actor-976-plus/README.md

 * implement the EWrapper interface
 * provide optional syntaxic sugar to convert IB classes to data maps and data maps to IB classes
 * provide some convenience functions.

-The EWrapper implementation will typically emit a map of the form `{:type :calling-function-name-in-snake-case :request-id integer :calling-function-argument-in-snake-case output-which-can-be-data-or-an-IB-class}`.

 You need to provide the connection with listeners that will do things based on callbacks.
 Typically you will only need to listen to a small subset of the events that can be emitted by the wrapper.
 So if you don't use historical data or options you don't need to listen to these callbacks.
 Note that if you're going to do things that take time, it's a good idea to start them in separate threads so the listener thread is always free.